deniskoronets/php-array-table/README.md

 </pre>

 ## Formatters (since v2)

-New feature introduces way to pre and postprocess column data by applying some filters.
+Version 2 introduces a new feature that allows to pre and postprocess column data by applying filters.

-You're able to develop your own formatters simply extending `BaseColumnFormatter` and implementing abstract methods.
+You're able to develop your own formatters by extending `BaseColumnFormatter` and implementing abstract methods.

 List of formatters out of the box:
 - `AlignFormatter` - allows to set text align for inner column (useful for numbers):